cploutarchou/docker-rabbitmq-cluster/Readme.md

   - Management UI is exposed via HAProxy on localhost only in compose.
 If deploying remotely, restrict access (firewalls, security groups, VPN).
   - Consider enabling TLS for AMQP and management in a production deployment.
 This example does not configure TLS by default.
 - Upgrades: Images are pinned to stable versions.
 To upgrade, change tags in `docker-compose.yml` and redeploy.
-- Logs: Container logs are available via `docker logs`.
-The join script tails RabbitMQ logs on peer nodes.
+- Logs: Both nodes run RabbitMQ in the foreground; view logs via `docker compose logs` or `docker logs`.

 ## Using a Local HAProxy Instead
 If you prefer a locally installed HAProxy, remove or comment out the HAProxy service in `docker-compose.yml`, and replicate the ports and backends defined in `haproxy.cfg` on your host HAProxy.
 Ensure it can reach the Docker network or map host ports directly to the containers.